 This article provides an overview of how to accept and process payments on Teachable.
 There is a video tutorial included with this article.

 NOTE: Payments are processed through whichever gateway is active at the time of purchase.
 For example, if you switch from the Monthly Payment Gateway to Teachable Payments, any sale made before switching gateways will be paid out according to the Monthly Payment Gateway's payout schedule.
 Once the switch is made, all payments—including existing recurring payment plans (e.g. subscription and payment plan payments)—will be processed using your new gateway.

 Payment Options for Students

-For school using the Monthly Payment Gateway or Teachable Payments, visit Stripe for the most up-to-date list of supported currencies.
+For schools using the Monthly Payment Gateway or Teachable Payments, visit Stripe for the most up-to-date list of supported currencies.
 If you've set up custom payment gateways, contact Stripe and/or PayPal for more information about supported currencies.

 Stripe charges your customer's card in the currency you specify.
 Per Stripe's documentation, your customer's bank may then add up to two types of additional charges: